Bill Reid Gallery: To Speak With a Golden Voice

 The third thread will be a study of Lineage, with works by Reid’s contemporaries and the successors who considered him an influence.
 Artists will include Robert Davidson, Beau Dick and Joe David, as well as others who never met Reid but found inspiration in his life and career.
 Carver Cori Savard will create a new work based on Reid’s deep-rooted impact on Indigenous and Haida art.

-The gallery will mark the centennial with a weekend of special events on June 27–28, 2020, which will include artist demonstrations, exhibition tours, drop-in activities, and cake — in addition to free admission.
+The gallery will publish a new exhibition catalogue with essays by curator Edenshaw, Nika Collison, Martine Reid, and more.
+A weekend of special events on June 27–28, 2020, will include artist demonstrations, exhibition tours, drop-in activities, and cake — in addition to free admission.

 About Bill Reid Gallery (billreidgallery.ca)